| |

 Serving platter – If you are cooking for friends and family, you might want to invest in a few bigger serving platters.
 These are good things to find in thrift shops and Facebook Marketplace.
 They can be one of a kind, unique.
 They do not need to match like a pile of plates, which are more functional when you have a set.

 Set of forks, knives, and spoons – Start with the silverware with a set of spoons, forks, and knives to eat with.
-Choose two sizes of spoons teaspoons, and tablespoons to make your life more convenient.
+Choose two sizes of spoons, teaspoons, and tablespoons to make your life more convenient.
+Cutlery sets are good to be made with stainless steel, and they last forever.
+If you find matching sets from thrift stores, they are perfect to buy.
+If you prefer to be a bit whimsical, you can, of course, thrift unmatched sets on purpose and have each cutlery piece be unique.

 Glasses & cups

-Glasses and cups – You can manage with only glasses or glasses if you want.
-Moroccans drink the hot tea in the glasses and so can you if you feel like it.
-But to be more convenient you should have small glasses and cups, one set of each and you will be set for any moment.
+Glasses and cups – You can manage with only glasses or cups if you want.
+Moroccans drink the sweet mint tea in glasses, and so can you if you feel like it.
+But to be more convenient, you should have small glasses and cups, one set of each, and you will be set for any moment.

-Teacups and espresso cups – If you are a tea drinker you might prefer a larger teacup.
-Same way if you drink some strong Turkish or Moroccan coffee, you might want to invest in tiny espresso cups.
+Teacups and espresso cups – If you are a tea drinker, you might prefer a larger teacup.
+Same way, if you drink some strong coffee like espresso, Turkish, or spiced coffee, you might want to invest in tiny espresso cups.

 | RELATED: Rhubarb juice without a steam juicer